c9/vfs/README.markdown

 Serve a directory listing as a JSON document.

 This is served as a streaming json document with a weak etag (since the order of the entries is not defined.)
 It supports conditional GET requests

-The format is a JSON array with an object for each entry in the directory.
-Entries contain:

- - name: the filename
- - path: the path relative to the vfs root
- - href: a full href to the resource (useful for the jsonview plugin to enable hyperlinking)
- - mime: the mime type of the file, this includes directories, symlinks, sockets, etc..
- - access: An integer bitfield showing the access permissions of the vfs.
-(4 - read, 2 - write, 1 - execute/search)
- - size: The size of the file as reported by stat
- - etag: The etag of this file or directory
- - link: (optional) The data contents of a symlink if the entry is a symlink.
+See `vfs.readdir` below for the format of the JSON.

 ## `PUT /path/to/file`